 Why Would Courts Order a Drug Test?

-In child custody cases the best interest of the child is the standard in which a court of law in Texas abides by in deciding rights and duties, visitation, and possession and access to a child.
+In child custody cases the best interest of the child is the standard in which a court of law in Texas abides in deciding rights and duties, visitation, and possession and access to a child.
 This "best interest" of the child standard can be illustrated for a court in a vast multitude of ways.
-For example, a party to a custody case may argue that their house is better for the child than the other parent's house because the first parent's house is roomier than the other, or a parent could argue that the school district in which one parent is zoned is much better and higher ranked than schools in the other parent's school zone.
-Litigants may argue that one parent smokes cigarettes indoors and the air is cleaner at one parent's house than the other, there are so many possibilities.
-One issue that commonly arises in this argument of persuasion in front of a court is that one parent uses drugs and it is not in the best interest of the child to live with, or be around a drug user without supervision, or at all.
+For example, a party to a child custody case may argue that their house is better for the child than the other parent's house because it's roomier, or a parent could argue that the school district in which one parent is zoned is much better and higher ranked than schools in the other parent's school zone.
+Litigants may argue that one parent smokes cigarettes indoors and the air is cleaner at the nonsmoking parent's house, there are so many possibilities.
+One issue that commonly arises in this argument of persuasion is that one parent uses drugs and it is not in the best interest of the child to live with, or be around a drug user without supervision, or at all.
 It could be any type of drug, including marijuana.
+(If you would like to read more about child custody in general then you can do so by clicking here), or click the read more to continue learning about court ordered drug tests.

 Drug Use Can Be Harmful to a Child Custody Case But Don't Think It's Over!

 If you have tested positive for any type of drug during your child custody case then the first thing you should do is stop using.
 You should also enroll in a drug treatment program to get yourself clean.
+(A directory of free drug treatment programs that may be helpful can be reviewed by clicking here).
+You can also get help by calling the Substances and Mental Health Services Administration at 1-800-662-HELP (4357).
+You can also visit the website Findtreatment.gov.
 The goal is to become a drug free parent for your child, but it will also help show the court that you are making an effort to become a better parent and to be permanently free of illegal drugs.
 If you have a drug problem then I encourage you to get help immediately.
 Texas courts do not have a desire to limit your rights regarding your children or your visitation, it is actually the public policy of Texas to promote parent's having access to their children and sharing the rights and duties in raising a child.
 That being said, what you need to do if faced with a positive drug test in a child custody case is make sure that you make substantial progress in getting the drugs out of your system and make sure that you can prove to the court that you are making significant strides in eliminating any drug problem that you have.
 You have to convince the court that although you have had difficulty in the past with illegal drugs you are making progress with the problem and it is not in your child's best interest for your rights to be limited in any way.
 If you are concerned about he other parent using drugs then keep reading.

 Think Twice Before Asking a Court to Order Drug Testing